leonardoadame/cba-website/pages/releases/varsion-9.md

 [installing CBA 8.3.7 instructions on the current page](/new_8#installing-cba-8.3.7).

-## Having issue with automating game?
+## Having issue automating kiss-kiss game?

 After releasing version 9.0 a lot of CBA users have reported an automation script being broken which they used for automating Kiss Kiss game.
 Aparently